bitexploder/gowebexample/README.md

+# If you had not figured it out...

+This is a pretty old project and you should use different and better web frameworks and techniques.

+Gorilla is not maintained any more.
+This project still showcases the Go style of light weight, no fluff web applications.
+If you are tired of heavy frameworks for small projects and microservices, Go is still pretty rad and I still enjoy building little web apps with it.
+You need some more discipline and abstraction on larger more complex web apps, in my opinion, but Go still lets you naturally evolve and lego that together.

+July 2024

 # An example Go web application

 You have been hacking on Go and want to use it for a web application.
 You want a simple, opinionated, idiomatic (mostly!), and easy to understand Go application that has batteries included: Authentication, sessions, databases, middleware, etc. You are tired of piecing together things from various snippets and poring over other Go code bases.
 Look no further!